-The Transporter Test and the Three Camps of Brain Preservation
+The Transporter Test & The Copy Problem: The Three Camps of Brain Preservation

 The first in a series on brain preservation technologies, options, and policy.

-People who are at least a little bit intellectually curious about making the brain preservation choice at the end of their lives are a small but growing demographic.
-In his 2012 ebook, David Ewing Duncan estimates them at 1% of the population of most developed-world societies, and a likely smaller fraction in traditional societies.
-That’s a small percentage, but a large number of individuals.
-We can also expect this group will grow as the cost and accessibility of brain preservation drops, and as validation that preservation preserves retrievable memories (and perhaps more) in animal models grows.
+People who are presently at least a little bit intellectually curious about making the brain preservation choice at the end of their lives are a small but growing demographic.
+In his 2012 ebook, David Ewing Duncan estimated them at 1% of the population of most developed-world societies, and a likely smaller fraction in traditional societies.
+That’s a small percentage today, but it is already a large number of people who deserve representation.

 The currently preservation-interested demographic can be easily divided into three camps, each with different expectations for the future.
 The folks in each camp don’t always understand or talk to each other all that well, but they need to learn to get along.

-This post will offer you a single-question, which we call the Transporter Test, to reliably sort you into one of the three camps of folks who have made plans to do, or are at least curious about doing, brain preservation when they die.
-The test will help surface your current beliefs with respect to a mind-bending concept in personal identity that philosophers call the “copy problem.”
+This post will offer you a single-question, which we call the Transporter Test, to reliably sort you into one of the three camps of folks who are at least a bit curious about doing (or have already made plans to do) brain preservation when they die.
+The test will also help you understand your own current beliefs with respect to an important but mind-bending concept in personal identity, a concept that philosophers call the “copy problem.”

 Who should read this post?
-Anyone who doesn’t expect to see biological aging cured in their lifetime, for one.
-Today, all mature, undividing cells in all living organisms accumulate errors and trash, and while we can slow it down, we know of no credible theories or evidence that we can stop this “senescence”, at the molecular scale.
-With the exception of some naively optimistic transhumanists, most of us are in this group.
+For starters, anyone in the reading audience who doesn’t expect to see biological aging cured in their lifetime.
+Today, all mature, undividing cells in all living organisms accumulate errors and trash, and all our dividing cells become increasingly damaged and cancerous.
+While we can slow these processes down, and we may even mostly arrest cancer, we know of no credible theories or evidence that we can stop the aging process itself at the molecular scale.
+It’s just far too hard a problem.

 Here are the three camps: